osctl - command line interface for container management.

 bridged interfaces.

 IPv6 gateway to use when DHCP is disabled.
-If set to auto
+If set to auto, the primary

 address of the linked bridge is used as a gateway.
 Applicable only for